COVID-19 Action Plan

 Welcome to the to the

-Rancho Mission Viejo Riding Park in San Juan Capistrano!
+Rancho Mission Viejo Riding Park AT San Juan Capistrano!

-The following list of Guidelines and Best Practices is currently in place at Rancho Mission Viejo Riding Park in San Juan Capistrano, California in preparation for Equestrian events to re-open in the Summer of 2020.
+The following list of Guidelines and Best Practices is currently in place at Rancho Mission Viejo Riding Park at San Juan Capistrano, California.
 These guidelines have been developed based on the Centers for Disease

 Control and Prevention (CDC) guidelines, World Health Organization (WHO), State and Local Government mandates, and the United States Equestrian Federation (USEF) Covid-19 mitigation recommendations.
 Updates to the guidelines will be based on State and Local Government